 - If a Learner was assessed as 'Not Yet Competent' in any performance criteria, they are to be provided the opportunity for reassessment.
 A time for re-assessment is to be set at a mutually agreeable time. - The learner is granted two attempts to complete each task satisfactorily without any cost to the learner.
-If deemed 'Not Yet Competent' after the second attempt, the learner will be required to do further training before reattempting the unit. - Fees may apply if learner is to repeat the unit. - In the event that a learner is again assessed 'Not Yet Competent' and if a learner believes that they have not received a fair and accurate assessment of the unit requirements then they should follow the appeals procedure.
+If deemed 'Not Yet Competent' after the second attempt, the learner will be required to do further training before reattempting the unit. - Fees may apply if learners is to repeat the unit or further re-assessment required.
+Please refer to MITP13 Assessment and Reassessment Policy and Procedure. - In the event that a learner is again assessed 'Not Yet Competent' and if a learner believes that they have not received a fair and accurate assessment of the unit requirements then they should follow the appeals procedure.